ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 * A backward impute can override a forward impute from a manual construction

 ### 8.1.2 Scenarios

+The scenarios below are in the same order on the flow chart above.

 * If a manual construction (MC) is currently held for the contributor and then a response (R) is returned for the same period, then the returned value should